michelin/kstreamplify/README.md

 ## Getting Started

-To begin using Kstreamplify, you simply need to set up a `KafkaStreamsStarter` bean within you Spring Boot context, overriding the `topology` method.
+To begin using Kstreamplify, you need to define a `KafkaStreamsStarter` bean within your Spring Boot context and override the `KafkaStreamsStarter#topology()` method:

-For instance, you can start by creating a class annotated with `@Component`:

 ```java
 @Component
 public class MyKafkaStreams extends KafkaStreamsStarter {
     @Override